 Yes.
-In most circumstances, breaking and entering is a felony in Virginia, punishable with both jail time and hefty fines.
+In most circumstances, breaking and entering is a felony in Virginia, punishable by both jail time and hefty fines.

 In this article, we’ll go over times when the state might decide to charge breaking and entering as a misdemeanor, rather than a felony.